Deputy CEO Wavetec

-However single channel multiple phase moves three times faster than having one line per counter.
-Statistically stated, at least one of the counters could have a random event such as price check that would slow the line.
-Whereas single channel line moves faster because potential stoppers will only hold up a single counter allowing others to remain open.
+However single channel multiple phases move three times faster than having one line per counter.
+Statistically stated, at least one of the counters could have a random event such as a price check that would slow the line.
+Whereas a single-channel line moves faster because potential stoppers will only hold up a single counter allowing others to remain open.

 Managers- Pause and Reflect

 The following are some useful suggestions for helping service specialists to better manage queues.

 - Benchmark: Always determine and set a benchmark for an acceptable waiting time for your customers.

 - Go Digital: Use digital aid and Try to divert your customer’s attention while they wait.

 - Information: Always inform your customers beforehand of what to expect.

 - Segmentation: Breaking down your customers on basis of priority will always speed up the process.